lightningrodlabs/weave-tool-curation/0.13/README.md

 0. Run `npm install`
 1. Go to `./modify/curations-0.13.ts` and change the file as needed
 2. Run `npm run write-lists` which should update `./lists/curations-0.13.json`.
+3. run `npm run test` to run basic validity checks for the generated json file.
-3. Make a PR with the new change
+4. Make a PR with the new change

 ## Modifying the Tools List

 0. Run `npm install`
 1. Go to `./modify/tool-list-0.13.ts` and change the file as needed
 2. Run `npm run write-lists` which should update `./lists/tool-list-0.13.json`.
+3. run `npm run test` to run basic validity checks for the generated json file.
-3. Make a PR with the new change
+4. Make a PR with the new change